CubitsDev/IPB-OAuth2-NodeJS-Auth/README.md

  ## Prerequisites

- Invision Power Board 4.3+ running on a web server, acting as the OAuth Server NodeJS 12.14+
+ Invision Power Board 4.3+ running on a web server, acting as the OAuth Server.

+ NodeJS 12.14+

  NPM to install all the requirements.

- Some Knowledge of the OAuth2 Flow
+ Some Knowledge of the OAuth2 Flow.

  ## Setup